 As you try to keep up with your ever-changing business needs, you may wonder if moving to the cloud will help workforce productivity and your bottom line.
 But before making the leap, you want to know if you can trust the cloud to protect your data.

 Is the cloud secure?
-This is a question we at CCB Technology help answer for our customers all the time.
+This is a question we help answer for our customers all the time.
 The better question is: ‘How secure is the cloud?’
 It comes down to understanding how your on-premise security compares with security in the cloud.
 Which one is more secure?
 We’ve developed a side-by-side comparison of on-prem and cloud security to help you decide what’s right for you.

 On-Prem v.
 Cloud Comparison

 On-Prem Security: You may have the feeling that you have complete control over your hardware, software and data by keeping it on-prem, but here’s the rub: Unauthorized access and data breaches happen all the time at on-prem systems guarded by IT departments.
 Connectivity is king and computer systems, whether on-prem or in the cloud, are accessible via networks.
 Every system is at risk.